309th Aircraft Maintenance Group welcomes new Commander

 |0

-This work, 309th Aircraft Maintenance Group welcomes new Commander [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 309th Aircraft Maintenance Group welcomes new Commander, by SSgt Codie Trimble, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT